The University of Maryland School of Medicine participates in the American Medical College Application Service (AMCAS).

 Letters of recommendation should be sent directly to AMCAS.
 AMCAS will forward your letters to the School of Medicine.

 The AMCAS primary application must be submitted by October 1.
-Transcripts must be sent to AMCAS by October 17.
-The secondary application and all letters of recommendation must be uploaded by October 17, 2022, by 11:59 p.m.
 Once we receive your certified application through AMCAS, we will email you a secondary application to be completed and returned along with your $80 payment.
+The secondary application must be submitted by October 16.
+Transcripts must also be sent to AMCAS by October 16.
+All letters of recommendation must be uploaded by October 26, 2023, by 11:59 p.m.

 Complete the secondary SOM application indicating that you are also applying to the MSTP (dual degree MD/PhD Program).
-You will be asked to provide a list of any publications or abstracts from previous research experience and any honors or prizes that you have received for research related activities.
 While the MSTP (MD/PhD Program) requires at least one reference letter from an individual with whom you have carried out research, we encourage our applicants to submit as many references as possible from their various research mentors.

 However, you are not required to send additional recommendation letters from research mentors if they have been submitted through the AMCAS Letters of Evaluation/Recommendation system.